 For about 18 months, the mystery of the antique bed had gone unsolved.
 I thought of several ways to put its pieces together, but my ideas all involved drilling holes.
 I kept buying hardware, spending a small fortune.
-I knew the pieces of the bed were meant to fit together, but what was missing?
+The pieces of the bed should fit together.
+What was missing?

 He also measured to make sure that when the hook was embedded, the rod would fit squarely in the groove inside of the bed rail (see top picture).
 Hence the blue tape.

-Once the rods were attached to the footboard, it was easy to attach the headboard to the rods/rails.
-The rod, which had been cut down to roughly an inch longer than it needed to be, was threaded through the middle hole on the leg of the headboard; the top and bottom holes were for the dowels of the rails.
+Once the rods were attached to the foot-board, it was easy to attach the headboard to them.
+Each rod, which had been cut down to roughly an inch longer than it needed to be, was threaded through the middle hole on one leg of the headboard, while the dowels of the bed-rails fit into the top and bottom holes.
 All that remained was to fasten the rod from the reverse side of the headboard, where the hole is recessed to hide a 1-inch washer and nut.
 The rod has to be screwed very tight in order to keep the bed frame from shifting or creaking.

 After the frame was assembled, we laid slats across the rails and set an ordinary boxspring on top of them.
 The bed is evidently not too old, since it’s perfectly sized to hold a standard twin mattress set.

 When the bed was set up, I made sure that each of its legs was resting on a loose furniture caster.
 I experimented with many kinds, but the best by far are the large light grey ones that look a little bit like flying saucers.
 They are cupped on the top to keep the legs from slipping off, but the gray surface slides easily across pile carpeting.